Coorbits for projective representations with an application to Bergman spaces: Bergman Spaces on the Unit Ball

 Form now on, we write $G=\SU(n,1)$.
 This group acts transitively on $\B$ by

 If we define the subgroup $K$ of $G$ as

-then the stabilizer of the origin $o\in \C^n$ is $K$ and $\B\simeq G/K$.
+then the stabilizer of the origin $0 \in \C^n$ is $K$ and $\B\simeq G/K$.
 It follows that there is a one to one correspondence between the $K$-right invariant functions on $G$ and the functions on $\B$ via

-This correspondence defines an $G$-invariant measure on $\B$ which is given by $(1-|z|^2)^{-n-1}dz$.
-The compactness of $K$ ensures that we can normalize this measure so that, for any $\ft$ $K$-right invariant function on $G$, we have
+This correspondence relates the $G$-invariant measure on $\B$, which is given by $dv_{-n-1}(z)$, to the measure on the group $G$.
+The compactness of $K$ ensures that we can normalize the measure on $G$ so that, for any $K$-right invariant function $\ft$ on $G$, we have